Our bottom line

 If you are investing for income, expect to pay an annual platform fee of 0.25%, an average ETF charge of 0.27%, and ETF spread costs of 0.09%.
 That brings your total annual cost to a meagre 0.61%.

-The fees for a growth portfolio are even much lower.
+The fees for a growth portfolio are even lower.
 You’ll only pay the usual platform fee of 0.25%, an average ETF charge of 0.17% and ETF spread costs of 0.04%, which in total is 0.46%.

 As an example, if you were to invest £10,000 in an InvestEngine growth portfolio, your estimated charges would be £3.83 a month or £46 a year.
 Investing the same amount in an InvestEngine income portfolio translates to fees of £5.08 a month, or £61 a year.

 These fees are among the most competitive in the industry.
-The fact that you don’t also pay any set up, dealing and withdrawal fees means you get to keep more of your investment profits, which could also possibly translate to faster achievement of your financial goals.
+The fact that you don’t also pay any set up, dealing and withdrawal fees means you get to keep more of any investment profits, which could also possibly translate to faster achievement of your financial goals.

-After signing up and depositing money, your custom portfolio is monitored and managed by an expert team on a regular basis.
+After signing up and depositing money, your custom ETF portfolio is monitored and managed by an expert team on a regular basis.
 Rebalancing is also done if and when needed.

 You can fund or top up your account via a manual bank transfer to InvestEngine.
 Or you can simply set up instant transfers from your bank via Open Banking.